tkhquang/KCD2Tools/TPVToggle/README.md

 AOBPattern = 48 8B 8F 58 0A 00 00
 ```

-The mod will search for the INI file in several locations:
+The mod looks for the INI file in the following locations:

 - The game's executable directory (`Win64MasterMasterSteamPGO`)
 - The base game directory